Ptoscanode/Airbnb-Project/README.md

 # Data Science Project - Airbnb

-This project consists of analyzing a dataset containing Airbnb records from New York City in the year 2019 and understand how their customers behave
+This project consists of analyzing a dataset containing Airbnb records from New York City in the year 2019 and understanding how their customers behave

 This dataset contains over 48,000 records containing the following: